 As mentioned earlier, the threat of nuclear war has been with us since 1945 ebbing and flowing in its presence.
-Yet now, especially with all the saber rattling going on, most ominously with North Korea, we are living through an especially threatening time these days!
+Yet now, especially with all the saber rattling going on, most ominously involving the war in Ukraine and China's territorial designs on neighboring Taiwan, we are living in an especially threatening time these days!

 And while living a life of loving obedience to God in prayer and partaking of the sacraments and devotions such as the Rosary, cannot by any means guarantee any of us such a miraculous survival in this world should nuclear chaos be unleashed anytime in the years to come, we nonetheless must have faith that living such a life will allow us to have Eternal Life with God in heaven, where there will be war no more.
 Then if we may pass away in this life, our souls will not perish in hell in the next!

-In the meantime, pray in these tumultuous dangerous times that God may grant us another miracle of somehow calming sinful humanity’s stormy seas must as He did in the boat with His disciples (Matt 8: 23-27; Mark 4:35-41) and helping us to prevent a catastrophic global war, economic collapse, or a “hostile takeover” by forces most inimical to Christ and His Church.
+In the meantime, pray in these tumultuous dangerous times that God may grant us another miracle of somehow calming sinful humanity’s stormy seas. much as He did in the boat with His disciples (Matt 8:23-27; Mark 4:35-41) and helping us to prevent a catastrophic global war, economic collapse, or a “hostile takeover” by forces most inimical to Christ and His Church.

-And in this centennial year of another great Miracle, the miracle of the Sun at Fatima Portugal described here, pray to our Blessed Mother for her help and intercession with her Divine Son as well!
+And in acknowledging another great Miracle, the miracle of the Sun at Fatima Portugal described here, pray to our Blessed Mother for her help and intercession with her Divine Son as well!
 Our Lady of Fatima, pray for us!